nf-core/eager/docs/usage.md

 The most efficient but more simplistic is supplying direct paths (with wildcards) to your FASTQ or BAM files, with each file or pair being considered a single library and each one run independently.
-TSV input requires creation of an extra file by the user and extra metadta, but allows more powerful lane and library merging.
+TSV input requires creation of an extra file by the user and extra metadata, but allows more powerful lane and library merging.

 ##### Direct Input Method